echorashmi/gv6-chrome-extension/TASKS.md

 1. Build something small and user-friendly
 2. Practice working in the full stack

-Task 1: Create 3 buttons on the screen:
+DONE Task 1: Create 3 buttons on the screen:
 Group By:
 - [Domain]
 - [Content]
 - [Magic]

 Task 2: When a user clicks on any of them, reorder the page "cards" to group by these 3.
-- Maybe use Accordions?
+2.a) Identify the cards groupable by provided groupByVariable and re-structure the JSON to include this Grouping. - Practice JSON Fiddle: https://jsfiddle.net/gfktLp73/10/
+2.b) Create Separate Sections of the Page for each of those groupings (good place to use a grid inside the parent grid) 2.c) Render the cards as per the grouping provided

 Task 3:
 - Once done, show a "schedule by group" popup (fill this with static values for this demo).